 Happenings at TAP

 Part of the mission of TAP is to help spread word to the autism community about the resources and programming that is available in the area.
-We are excited about these local opportunities.
+We try to feature at least one program each month.

 Research Participant Opportunities

-At TAP, we are excited to support cutting edge autism research from the University of Illinois.
+At TAP, we are excited to support research from the University of Illinois.
 These are the projects that are currently recruiting participants.

 A research project that teaches parents of young children (ages 2- 6) with autism or developmental delays to use naturalistic communication strategies to improve their children's communication skills .